 The government of Shoreline Community Church operates under the direction of a plurality of elders.
 The pastor-teacher or “teaching-elder” may be a leader among peers, but has equal authority with the other elders.
 The pastor-teacher is accountable to the entire Board of Elders.
 The Board shall be made up of called and qualified men (1 Tim.
 3:1-11;Titus 1:5-9) from within the Shoreline Community Church congregation.
 (Associate pastors attend elder meetings in an advisory capacity, but are not voting elders.)

 Elder decisions are to be made by seeking 100 percent Board approval.
 Should an agreement on an issue not be reached, the item will be tabled for further prayer and discussion until 100 percent approval can be obtained.
 Should an Elder Board decision be “required” while a member is incapacitated or unreachable, the decision may be made by a 100% vote of the remaining Board members.
 Deacon decisions will be made by a simple majority vote at regular or specially called deacon meetings.

 The elders and spiritual leaders of Shoreline Community Church are:

 Harry Abel; Michael Barnard; Jim Brown; Kip Johnson; Bob Pedigo; and Tom Trammel

-Note: Associate Pastors Shay Spencer and Dave Rymer attend elder board meetings in an advisory capacity.
+Note: Pastoral Care Pastor Dave Rymer attends elder board meetings in an advisory capacity.

 David Bogs and David Foster hold the honorary title of elder emeritus at Shoreline Community Church and can fill in for the other elders when the board is shorthanded or in need of extra help.